faenrandir/a_careful_examination/communications/short_response_to_LDS_Truth_Claims_video_34.md

 > By his fall, Adam introduced temporal and spiritual death into the world and caused this earth life to become a probationary estate.

-And that's when Jeremy's key question from the CES letter comes into play: ~"why should he trust Brett McDonald's interpretation of what is important or required when someone with priesthood keys has already said it explicitly?
-Who gave Brett McDonald the right to *dismiss* McConkie's 1984 General Conference talk?
+These teachings in official channels allow us to invoke another of Jeremy's questions from the CES letter: ~"why should we trust Brett McDonald's interpretation of what is important or required when someone with priesthood keys has already said it explicitly?
+Who gave Brett McDonald the right to *dismiss* McConkie's 1984 General Conference talk and Holland's 2015 talk?
 Aren't we supposed to 'live by every word which proceedeth forth out of the mouth of God'?"